awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-data.rst

 **Note**: You must be online in order to run this application.

 #.
 Open the `DynamoDB console <https://console.aws.amazon.com/dynamodb/home/>`__.
 #.
-Choose :guilabel:`Tables` in the left-hand menu.
+In the left navigation, choose :guilabel:`Tables`.
 #.
 Choose the table for your project.
 It will be based on the API name you set.
 #.
 Choose the :guilabel:`Items` tab.

-When you insert, edit or delete notes in the app, you should be able to see the data on the server reflect your actions almost immediately.
+When you insert, edit, or delete notes in the app, you should be able to see the data on the server reflect your actions almost immediately.

 Next Steps
 ----------